©1978

 not made these gnats into camels when we consider the

-grace of God granted to the possibility of man?
 The attitude we bring to life fulfills it.
 If we

 begin to believe reality is ugly, then we are weak,